top of page

 That’s not what it was.
 It's not what it is.

-This was a meeting of two souls who, at the start, when everything was still pure, before all the wounding and projection and triggering began, knew.
-They knew they were each other’s.
-And that they always had been.
+This was a meeting of two souls who, at the start, when everything was still pure, before all the wounding and projection and triggering began, each seemed to know.
+It seemed (to me at least) that we knew we were each other’s.
+And that we always had been.

 The work it provoked wasn’t one-sided.
 It still isn't.

 He had already been walking this path.
 The path of spiritual expansion, of truth, of service to something greater than himself.
 He knew he was a Divine Being.
-He was also a human man who was struggling to find his place in the world.
-And he was doing both.
+He is also a human man who, when we first met, was struggling to find his place in the world.

 Me?
 I thought I’d found my place.
 I wasn’t searching for anything.
 I had no comprehension of a spiritual aspect to life.
 No interest.
 What I saw was what I believed.
 And what I had seen had taught me this: this is it.
 You live, you die.
 The rest is a coping mechanism.
 A false hope because we’re too scared to face the truth that there is no truth.

 He didn’t set out to change that.
 He didn’t preach.
-He didn’t try.
 He simply told me about His world.
 A world that seemed entirely different to my own.
 But His soul nudged mine.
 And mine woke up.
 She remembered what she had forgotten.

 My Journey began with that.
-Not pain.
-Not confusion.
-Recognition.
+There was no pain, and no confusion.
+There was a recognition.
 Mutual.
 Clear.

 And then came the sudden understanding.
 A mystical experience that told me the truth and left me with no doubt.
 The truth of who we are to each other.
 Of how deep our connection runs.
 We are the same.
 Born of the same frequency.
 The same resonance.
 The same tone.
-The same energetic DNA.
 We are equal.
 We have lived lifetimes as one, and lifetimes apart.
 On this planet, and others.
-And when we met in this lifetime, we both knew.
+And when we met in this lifetime, for a moment, it seemed as if we both knew.

 But we are not only Divine beings.
 We are not just made of light.
 We are also human.
 Human beings who have lived complicated lives, over and over and over again.
 And before we can come together in this life, we have to heal the parts of ourselves that push us apart.
 We can only hold what we are together, when we are both ready.
 Not before.